Debuting at Gen Con 2026 · Indianapolis, IN · July 30–Aug 2 · Booth 163

 Build your computer

-Each player starts with a computer chassis board where their build takes shape.
-During the game, you’ll connect hardware tiles to one another, forming a growing computer that sits on the board and can be repositioned as it evolves.
+Each player begins with a computer chassis where their build takes shape.
+As the game unfolds, you’ll connect hardware pieces together, growing your machine into a fully assembled computer that you can adjust and rework as your strategy evolves.

-You’ll race your opponents — and the clock — to complete your build and install your unique software tile, which requires a specific combination of components.
+Race your opponents to complete your build and install your unique software—each requiring a specific combination of components to run.

 Real-world hardware components

-The game includes 15 sets of hardware tiles, each set representing a real computer component.
-You’ll begin with a motherboard tile and connect additional hardware tiles to it as your build grows.
+The game features a variety of hardware components, each representing a real part of a computer.
+You’ll start with a motherboard and connect new pieces to it as your build grows.

-Each hardware type comes in multiple configurations, and like a puzzle, not every combination will connect cleanly together, often requiring you to swap tiles and rework your build.
+And like a puzzle, not every combination fits cleanly together.
+You’ll often need to swap parts and rework your machine as new opportunities—and obstacles—appear.

-To complete your system, you’ll need to assemble the right set of components, all from a limited Junkyard supply.
+To complete your system, you’ll have to assemble the right combination of components from a limited Junkyard supply.

 Scavenge the Junkyard

-On your turn, you can visit the Junkyard to buy and sell hardware tiles, scavenging for the parts you need while keeping an eye on what everyone else is building.
+On your turn, you can visit the Junkyard to buy and sell parts, scavenging for what you need while keeping an eye on what your opponents are building.

-Time your purchases and sales carefully, and you can turn scarcity into profit — or leave your opponents scrambling and paying a premium.
+Time your purchases and sales carefully, and you can turn scarcity into an advantage or leave your opponents scrambling and paying a premium.

 The computer’s block diagram